wdecoster/NanoPlot/README.md

   -p, --prefix PREFIX   Specify an optional prefix to be used for the output files.

 Options for filtering or transforming input prior to plotting:
-  --maxlength N         Drop reads longer than length specified.
+  --maxlength N         Hide reads longer than length specified.
-  --minlength N         Drop reads shorter than length specified.
+  --minlength N         Hide reads shorter than length specified.
   --drop_outliers       Drop outlier reads with extreme long length.
   --downsample N        Reduce dataset to N reads by random sampling.
   --loglength           Logarithmic scaling of lengths in plots.